iosifidis/msc-pims/README.md

-# MSc PIMS - Patient Information Management System
+# MSc PIMS - Practice Information Management System

 This project is a full-stack web application designed for managing patient information, likely within a veterinary or medical context.
 It is composed of a decoupled architecture with a Spring Boot backend, a React-based frontend, and a PostgreSQL database.